tomkep/jwasm/Readme.txt

     - License.txt, which is a copy of the Sybase Open Watcom Public License.

-    4. Samples
+    5. Samples

     The binary packages contain samples in subdirectory SAMPLES.

-    For output formats other than BIN or MZ, JWasm's output has to be linked to create an executable binary.
-Select one of the following
+    For output formats other than BIN, MZ or PE, JWasm's output has to be linked to create an executable binary.
+The following set of linkers have been verified to cooperate with JWasm:
-    linkers:

     Format  Linker    Comment
     -------------------------------------------------------------